Say It Ain't So (album): History

-We can find on this album several famous musicians, including Bob Weston on guitar who played with Fleetwood Mac in 1973; he was also seen alongside Sandy Denny and he would play again with Murray Head on his Between Us album in 1979.
+Musicians appearing on the album include Bob Weston on guitar who played with Fleetwood Mac in 1973; he was also seen alongside Sandy Denny and he would play again with Murray Head on his Between Us album in 1979.
 Jim Cregan and drummer Gerry Conway.
 Former Yes pianist and organist, Tony Kaye, also appears on the song "Someone's Rocking My Dreamboat".
 The backing vocalists include Murray's brother, Anthony Stewart Head, as well as Liza Strike, famous for appearance the album The Dark Side of the Moon by Pink Floyd in 1973.
-Vicky Brown was also a backing vocalist for Pink Floyd on tour, and she also assisted David Gilmour and Roger Waters as solo artists.
+Vicki Brown was also a backing vocalist for Pink Floyd on tour, and she also assisted David Gilmour and Roger Waters as solo artists.

 Track listing

 All songs composed by Murray Head, except where noted.